Is Inflation Ever Good for a Nation

-While there have been a number of instances of hyperinflation in recent centuries, the classic case of ruinous hyperinflation is the German Weimar Republic that was established to govern Germany following World War I and the abdication of Kaiser Wilhelm II.
+While there have been a number of instances of hyperinflation in recent centuries, the classic case of ruinous hyperinflation is the German Wiemar Republic that was established to govern Germany following World War I and the abdication of Kaiser Wilhelm II.

 In the aftermath of the war Germany was broke and its economy in shambles.
 The new government attempted to solve its financial problems by printing money which led to inflation.
 The printing continued and soon the country was in the midst of a severe hyperinflation.

 The situation was so bad that it literally took bags of high denomination bills to purchase every day goods.
 The bills themselves were usually worthless shortly after they were printed and there are photos from that era showing people burning notes in stoves to heat their homes as the paper notes were more valuable as fuel than as money.

 Other photos depict people using large denomination bills to paper their walls or to use as note paper to write on.
 Again, it was less expensive to use the money itself for these things than to attempt to purchase things like firewood, wall paper, note paper, etc.

 Most historians today cite the economic and political destruction in Germany caused by the hyperinflation as a major reason for the coming to power of Adolph Hitler and his Nazis.